spectrocloud/librarium/docs/docs-content/automation/crossplane/crossplane.md

 You can use the Palette Crossplane Provider to interact with the Palette API and create resources declaratively.

-Refer to the [Palette Provider](https://marketplace.upbound.io/providers/crossplane-contrib/provider-palette/v0.12.0) page available in the Upbound Marketplace for a complete list of managed resources and examples.
+Refer to the [Palette Provider](https://marketplace.upbound.io/providers/crossplane-contrib/provider-palette/v0.12.0) page for a complete list of managed resources and examples.

 ## Get Started

-For an end-to-end cluster provisioning example, access the guides provided below.
+For examples of end-to-end cluster provisioning with Crossplane, review the following guides:

 - [Deploy an AWS IaaS Cluster with Crossplane](./deploy-cluster-aws-crossplane.md)
 - [Deploy an Azure IaaS Cluster with Crossplane](./deploy-cluster-azure-crossplane.md)